 10. Your beans will grow as a small bush and need support during the growing season.
-Make sure that this in place shortly after planting – give them the same support that you would do peas such as wigwams or small stakes.
+Make sure that this is in place shortly after planting, giving them the same support that you would do peas such as wigwams or small stakes.

 When to harvest kidney beans